senkulabs/larva-snippets/README.md

 - Access http://localhost:8000/process-csv-file to store csv data to `bike_share` table.

 ### Upload CSV File with Docker Container

+> Warning!
+This document is old.
+Need to update!

 To run this case with Docker container, I use docker image from serversideup/docker-php.
 In this project, I try to test Laravel Job Batching (e.g. Process CSV File).
 The ServerSideUp docs recommend to create 2 container in order to use queue worker.
 In order to use queue worker, I need to create 2 containers.
 First container is web app, the second container is queue worker.
 The 2 container use the same Docker image.